willowbk/willowbk.github.io/_pages/about.md

 ---
 permalink: /
-title: "Biophysics in Network Science, Stochastic Processes, Optimization, and Molecular Evolution"
+title: "Biophysics in Network Science, Molecular Evolution, Stochastic Processes, and Optimization"
 excerpt: "I am a researcher near completion of my Ph.D in Physics & Astronomy studying various topics in the field of Biological Physics."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 $\qquad$The field of biophysics covers a vast umbrella of topics.
-During my graduate career I have delved into several subfields of this enormous science with the intent to grasp the mysteries of life on a fundamental level.
-This has been attempted primarily through the avenues of molecular evolution and population genetics modeling, complex network science and inference, the study of stochastic processes and even objective function optimization.
+During my graduate career I have delved into several subfields of this enormous science with the hope to grasp the mysteries of life on a fundamental level.
+This has been attempted primarily through the avenues of complex network science and inference, molecular evolution and population genetics modeling, the study of stochastic processes and even objective function optimization.

+The instances of complex networks in the life sciences are endless.
+Examples include protein interaction networks, neural networks, networks of predator-prey interactions, etc. In my own research, I have focused on weighted, undirected networks, the main contribution being a general Bayesian formalism for generating estimators of global network properties after sampling only a very small portion of the entire system.
+The method of sampling is via [random walk](https://en.wikipedia.org/wiki/Random_walk), e.i. after a single node is examined a random neighbor to this node is chosen as the next sample, and this process is continued until the number of desired samples is attained.
+According to this Bayesian formalism, the

 $\widehat{\langle w \rangle} = \frac{\ell}{\sum_w \mathcal{K}_w / w}$

+$$
+\begin{aligned}
+ AR(p): Y_i &= c + \epsilon_i + \phi_i Y_{i-1} \dots \\
+ Y_{i} &= c + \phi_i Y_{i-1} \dots
+\end{aligned}
+$$
+\begin{aligned}
+x&=1\label{eq:1}\\
+y&=2
+\end{aligned}
 <!--
 Network Science
 ======